 Eid-ul-Adha Celebration

 Let's start with a brief intro about Eid-ul-Adha then we will jump into the star of our post "Mutton Biryani".
-So, If you ever somehow interacted with a Muslim in your bright life, you might have somewhat of an Idea about our "Eid" celebration.
+So, If you ever somehow interacted with a Muslim in your bright life, you might have somewhat of an idea about our "Eid" celebration.
 If you haven't had a chance to interact with a Muslim or never made a Muslim friend then let's begin our friendship from here.
-Muslims all over the world celebrate two "Eids" as a part of religious holidays in a year.
-Eid-al-Fitr celebration comes after fasting from dawn to sunset for a month.
-Then just a few months after Eid-al-Fitr, Muslims all around the world celebrate Eid-ul-Adha.
-Muslims around the world sacrifice an animal after the performance of the "Hajj" pilgrimage ends.

-My family's Mutton Biryani Tradition
+My Family's Mutton Biryani Tradition

-Growing up in India, every year my parents sacrificed a goat for our Eid-ul-Adha celebration.
-This was the only time of the year when my family would eat the most meat.
-We would get the goats slaughtered by a local butcher on the day of Eid-ul-Adha.
 My mother would spend most of her morning and afternoon making meat packages for our friends and neighbors.
 I was always assigned meat distributor duty for our neighborhood lol.
 Every year, as much as I was excited to go door to door to share the meat packages with our friends and neighbors, I was more looking forward to my Ammi's Mutton Biryani and Mutton Korma(Mutton Curry).
-Without fail, no matter how tired Ammi got, she would prepare Mutton Biryani and Mutton Korma with Indian flatbread(Roti) for the entire family.
-And, our neighbors would join in as well for the Eid feast.

 What is Biryani?